Pyelonephritis: kidney infection in pregnancy

 - needing to go to the toilet more often than normal.

-Pyelonephritis is usually treated with antibiotics to clear the infection.
+Pyelonephritis is usually treated with antibiotics to clear the infection when you are pregnant.
 It may require admission to hospital.

 If you are worried about any of these symptoms, see your midwife or GP or contact NHS Direct: 0845 4647.